ThePrimeagen/ts-rust-zig-deez/clj/README.md

   - [ ] import module
   - [ ] functions with no return statement should return null and if should should always return the last statement. (hint: compare scopes for it.)
   - [ ] try print statement after the error message when eval/run errs.
+  - [ ] improve lexer by using raw parsers.